 The two agents have unique skills when alone.
 Head can jump higher than Heels, and can direct himself in the air.
 He also carries a donut-firing hooter to stun enemies.
 Heels runs much faster, though, and has a bag that allows him to move objects around to get to those out-of-the-way places.
 But when they meet up, Head can jump up on top of Heels to combine their abilities.

-An isometric puzzle game by John Ritman and Bernie Drummond for the ZX Spectrum
+puzzle game by John Ritman and Bernie Drummond for the ZX Spectrum

 (later ported to more machines), Head over Heels

 is considered to be one of the best games in the genre not developed by Ultimate

 .
 The gameplay is very similar to their previously developed Batman

 title, and contains numerous surreal friends and enemies, most famously a Dalek